TransfemEris/fight_finder_sfx_suite/README.md

 **FULL** GUIDE IS AVAILIBLE HERE:  https://www.youtube.com/watch?v=fu1s87Hu_fc

+The SignPath Foundation is used for code signing in this.

 yeah, sfx, but easier, all in one place.... so yeah, guide is in app.
 IT ALLOWS SWING BASED SFX, ARM SWINGING BASED SFX, YIPPE also it can play music